downingbots/RLDonkeycar/README.md

 * an additional Raspberry Pi B+ with SD card
 * an additional battery (fits side-to-side with the other battery under the pi's and 3-D printed plate)
 * offsets to stack the raspberry pi's.
 The Control Pi should be on top and host the camera.
 * connect the raspberry pis with a 6" ethernet cable.
-Tie the cable back so it is ouside the field of view of the camera.
+Tie the cable back so it is outside the field of view of the camera.

 Then download the code from this github repository onto both raspberry pi's.
 This code is derived from an old fork of the donkeycar github.
 The code in the d2 directory is derived from the "drive script" created after running the "donkey createcar ~/mycar".
 The file d2/manage.py has been modified to accept running the following at the ControlPi:
 * python manage.py drive --model rl

-To run with the Unity-based simulator, use [the version of the simulator designed to run with the OpenAI Gym.](https://github.com/tawnkramer/donkey_gym).
-Code has been changed to use this version that supports a closed-circuit donkeycar track and the ability to reset the car.
+To run with the Unity-based simulator, use [the version of the simulator designed to run with the OpenAI Gym.](https://github.com/tawnkramer/donkey_gym) Code has been changed to use this version that supports a closed-circuit donkeycar track and the ability to reset the car.
 The drive script has been modified to accept running the following at the ControlPi:
 * donkey sim --type=rl

 To run the RL code on the RLPi run:
-* python RLPi
+* python RLPi.py

 Then put the car down near the middle of the track and start training in real-time.